sriyansg/sriyansg/README.md

 - 👋 Hi, I’m @sriyansg
-- 👀 I’m interested in Android and AI/ML
+- 👀 I’m interested in Development and AI/ML
-- 🌱 I’m currently learning C++, FLutter and Python
+- 🌱 I’m currently learning C, C++, Web Dev and Flutter
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: sgsriyans@gmail.com

 <!---
 sriyansg/sriyansg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.